Frequently Asked Questions

 I prefer my student attend a different school than what is on file as the home school for my address.
 How do I switch my child to a different school?

 Peoria Public Schools offers a Boundary Waiver process for those that wish to attend an alternate school rather than their home school.
-The application window is only open in the spring for the following school year.
-For more information on this program, visit http://www.peoriapublicschools.org/choice
+The application window is only open for a month in second semester for the following school year.
+For more information on this program, click here.

 I have a question regarding bus transportation.
 Who should I contact?